awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 A PostgreSQL engine upgrade doesn't upgrade most PostgreSQL extensions\.
 To update an extension after a version upgrade, use the `ALTER EXTENSION UPDATE` command\.

 **Note**
-If you are running the `PostGIS` extension in your Amazon RDS PostgreSQL DB instance, make sure that you follow the [PostGIS upgrade instructions](https://postgis.net/docs/postgis_installation.html#upgrading) in the PostGIS documentation before you update the extension\.
+For the `PostGIS` extension, be sure to follow the [PostGIS upgrade instructions](https://postgis.net/docs/postgis_installation.html#upgrading) in the PostGIS documentation before you update the extension\.
+For the `pg_repack` extension, drop the extension and then create the new version in the upgraded DB instance\.
+For more information, see [pg\_repack installation](https://reorg.github.io/pg_repack/) in the `pg_repack` documentation\.

-**Note**
-If you are running the `pg_repack` extension in your Amazon RDS PostgreSQL DB instance, make sure that you follow the [pg_repack install instructions](https://reorg.github.io/pg_repack/) in the documentation to update the extension\.

 To upgrade an extension, use the following command\.